mitia-anah/country-quiz/README.md

 # Country Quiz

-Challenge: Create a country quiz app using an API, and use React to handle the frontend.
-Don’t look at the existing solution.
-Fulfill user stories below:

 ![image](./assets/quiz1.png)
 ![image](./assets/quiz2.png)
 ![image](./assets/quiz3.png)
 ![image](./assets/quiz4.png)

 -   User story: I can see at least 2 types of question: a city is the capital of.. or a flag belong to country..
 -   User story: I can see select an answer